-Performance outcomes Acceptable outcomes Complies Comment PO1 Where clearing of vegetation, building work or filling or excavation occurs on land within a 'Hill and slope area' identified on the Hill and slope overlay maps (OM-008a-o), a geotechnical report is prepared in accordance with Planning Scheme Policy 5 - Preparation of Geotechnical Reports that demonstrates: (a) the long term stability of the development site; (b) development will not be adversely affected by landslide activity originating on sloping land above the development site; and (c) development will not adversely affect other property outside the development site through landslide activity or alterations to surface or groundwater.
+Performance outcomes Acceptable outcomes Complies Comment PO1 Where clearing of vegetation, building work or filling or excavation occurs on land within a 'Hill and slope area' identified on the Hill and slope overlay maps (OM-008a-o), a geotechnical report is prepared in accordance with Planning Scheme Policy 5 - Preparation of Geotechnical Reports that demonstrates: (a) the long term stability of the development will not be adversely affected by landslide activity originating on sloping land above the development will not adversely affect other property outside the development site through landslide activity or alterations to surface or groundwater.
 AO1 No acceptable outcome is provided.
-No vegetation clearing is proposed as part of this development.
-PO2 Development is designed and located to ensure that the use can appropriately function in the 'Hill and slope area' identified on the Hill and slope overlay maps (OM-008a-o) having regard to: (a) the nature and scale of the proposed use; (b) the gradient of the land; AO2.1 Development for a Child care centre or Educational establishment is not located on land in a 'Hill and slope area' identified on the Hill and slope overlay maps (OM- 008a-o). n/a Not applicable. (c) the extent of land disturbance proposed; (d) stormwater discharge and its potential for AO2.2 Development is not located on land with a gradient of greater than 25%. ~ No development is proposed on a slope of 25% or greater.
+A small area of sloped land is located within the balance area lot.
+All proposed 4,000m2 rural residential lots are outside the hill and slope area.
+PO2 Development is designed and located to ensure that the use can appropriately function in the 'Hill and slope area' identified on the Hill and slope overlay maps (OM-008a-o) having regard to: (a) the nature and scale of the proposed use; (b) the gradient of the land; AO2.1 Development for a Child care centre or Educational establishment is not located on land in a 'Hill and slope area' identified on the Hill and slope overlay maps (OM-008a-o). n/a Not applicable. (c) the extent of land disturbance proposed; (d) stormwater discharge and its potential for erosion.
+AO2.2 Development is not located on land with a gradient of greater than 25%. • A small area of sloped land is located within the balance area lot.
+All proposed 4,000m2 rural residential lots are outside the hill and slope area.

-Performance outcomes Acceptable outcomes Complies Comment erosion.
-AO2.3 No lot less than 2,000m 2 is created in a 'Hill and slope area' identified on the Hill and slope overlay maps (OM- 008a-o).
-Note - Where a minimum lot size of less than 2,000m 2 applies under the Reconfiguring a lot code, the lot size requirements of the Hill and slope overlay code prevail. ~ Complies.
-Community infrastructure and d essential services PO3 Community infrastructure and essential services located within a 'Hill and slope area' identified on the Hill and slope overlay maps (OM- 008a-o) are able to function effectively during and immediately after landslide events.
+Performance outcomes Acceptable outcomes Complies Comment AO2.3 No lot less than 2,000m2 is created in a 'Hill and slope area' identified on the Hill and slope overlay maps (OM-008a-o).
+Note - Where a minimum lot size of less than 2,000m2 applies under the Reconfiguring a lot code, the lot size requirements of the Hill and slope overlay code prevail. • No lots are proposed with an area less than 2,000m2.
+Community infrastructure and d essential services PO3 Community infrastructure and essential services located within a 'Hill and slope area' identified on the Hill and slope overlay maps (OM-008a-o) are able to function effectively during and immediately after landslide events.
 AO3 No acceptable outcome is provided. n/a Not applicable.